Dan Ito

-Dan Itō (伊藤 壇, Itō Dan) is a Japanese football player.
+Dan Itō (伊藤 壇, Itō Dan) is a Japanese former professional football player.
 His last team was Rovers FC in Guam.

 Club career

-Known for his peregrinating football career, Itō has traveled and played as a foreign footballer in 19 countries or regions around the Asian Pacific area, including Japan, Australia, Singapore, Vietnam, Thailand, Malaysia, Brunei, Maldives, Hong Kong, Macau, India, Myanmar, Nepal, Cambodia, Philippines, Mongolia, Laos, Bhutan, and Sri Lanka.
+Known for his peregrinating football career, Itō has traveled and played as a foreign footballer in 19 countries or regions around the Asian Pacific area, including Australia, Singapore, Vietnam, Thailand, Malaysia, Brunei, Maldives, Hong Kong, Macau, India, Myanmar, Nepal, Cambodia, Philippines, Mongolia, Laos, Bhutan, and Sri Lanka.

 Itō appeared for the Hong Kong League XI selection which participated at the 2004 Carlsberg Cup.